illinois-cs241/assignment-docs/pugnacious_profilers.md

 344532111 S 100 117.840000
 ```

-*Note: We are only interested in the stocks related to the symbol SPY.*

 ## Part - 1 (Grade: 70%)
 High frequency trading requires optimal performance demanding high speed and for this part of the project we are going
 to meet those goals.
 While the program provided to you does everything correctly, it is too slow to scale up and process